 Once a vendor is licensed, they can access current, accurate Lafayette logos and marks from Brand Manager 360, IMG College Licensing’s web-based artwork database.
 Product designs must be submitted into Brand Manager 360 for review and approval prior to being produced.
 Items bearing Lafayette’s trademarks without a license may be considered “counterfeit” and subject to all available legal remedies, including seizure of the items.
 Additionally, licensed vendors who fail to submit designs for pre-production approval may have their license revoked.

 A list of Lafayette’s licensees is available by visiting clc.com, click “licensing info,” click “licensee search” in the left-hand column and following the search instructions.

 Scott D. Morse

-Director of Athletic Communications & Promotions, Lafayette College
+Senior Director of Communications for Campus Life & Athletics, Lafayette College